 MS is a chronic, inflammatory, autoimmune disease of the central nervous system"...

 Details with Side Effects

-Read the Medication Guide given to you before you start TYSABRI and before each infusion.
+Read this Medication Guide before you start receiving TYSABRI and before you receive each dose.
 There may be new information.
 This Medication Guide does not take the place of talking to your doctor about your medical condition or your treatment.
-Ask your doctor or nurse if you have any questions.

 What is the most important information I should know about TYSABRI?

 - TYSABRI increases your chance (risk) of getting a rare

 brain infection that usually leads to death or severe disability.
 This infection

 is called progressive multifocal leukoencephalopathy (PML).
 If PML happens, it

 usually happens in people with weakened immune systems.

 - There is no known treatment, prevention, or cure for PML.